HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     peak calling can be improved as enrichment is not averaged out between strong and weak replicates.
 The replicate peaks are merged into a single condition peak file prior to merging with the other conditions.

+    Separate parameters are provided for broad peak calling, which are supplemental to narrow peak calling, including `--broadcut` and `--broadgap`.
+In general, Macs2 uses these additional parameters to merge distant peak signals into broader intervals.
+These are provided to the user as is, and no further analysis is automatically performed with them.

 - Peak scoring